You want smart political talk without the meltdowns?

 But I'm the only exception to that rule.

-Um you have to be a family member, Bill.
+You have to be a family member, Bill.

-You're a radio family.
+You're a radio family member.

-I mean, I have a nice 100-year home and I put New England type candles, white candles and all the windows, and we have a tree, and then you know, the gift giving everybody knows that it's not paramount.
+I mean, I have a nice 100-year home, and I put New England-type candles, white candles in all the windows.

-Um, and so uh you know, I obviously give nice gifts to everybody, including.
+And so, you know, I obviously give nice gifts to everybody, including.

-See, but I would imagine like you give your kids they're older now.
+See, but I would imagine, like, you give your kids, they're older now.

 I would imagine you do what I do, which is giving them practical gifts.

-Everybody I said, Look, is it 12 days of Christmas?
+I said, Look, is it 12 days of Christmas?

 You don't want swans in the house, okay?

-That's not gonna lead to anything good.
+That's not going to lead to anything good.

-So you got twelve killing books, twelve days of Christmas, you can do the math.
+So you got 12 killing books, 12 days of Christmas.

-But anyway, back to the O'Reilly, which is what your question was traditional Christmas.
+But anyway, back to the O'Reilly, which is what your question was: traditional Christmas.

-Uh open the presents on Christmas Day, not Christmas Eve.
+Open the presents on Christmas Day, not Christmas Eve.

 That's the O'Reilly tradition.